HandMade Films

-HandMade Films was a British film production and distribution company.
-Notable films from the studio include Monty Python's Life of Brian, Time Bandits, The Long Good Friday and Withnail and I.
+HandMade Films was an English film production and distribution company based in London, active between 1978 and 2013.
+Notable films from the studio include Monty Python's Life of Brian (1979), The Long Good Friday (1980), Time Bandits (1981) and Withnail and I (1987).

 History

 Foundation

 HandMade Films was formed by former Beatle George Harrison and business partner Denis O'Brien in 1978 to finance the controversial Monty Python film Life of Brian.
 Harrison had been introduced to O'Brien by actor Peter Sellers in 1973.
 Soon afterward the two went into business together.
+The HandMade logo was drawn by Python's animator Terry Gilliam.

 When the original financiers of Brian, EMI Films, pulled out of the project less than a week before filming was to commence, the creators had to find other financing.
-Harrison, a friend and fan of the Pythons, mortgaged his home in order to finance the feature.
+Harrison, a friend and fan of the Pythons, mortgaged his Friar Park home to finance the feature.
 Eric Idle of the Pythons later called it "the most anybody's ever paid for a cinema ticket in history".
 Life of Brian grossed $21 million at the box office in the US.

 Harrison explained: "The name of the company came about as a bit of a joke.
 I'd been to Wookey Hole in Somerset ... [near] an old paper mill where they show you how to make old underpants into paper.
 So I bought a few rolls, and they had this watermark 'British Handmade Paper' ...
 So we said ... we'll call it Handmade Films."

 First film and growth of productions

 The first film distributed by HandMade Films was The Long Good Friday (1980), and the first it produced was Time Bandits (1981), a co-scripted project by Monty Python's Terry Gilliam and Michael Palin.
 The film featured a new song by Harrison, "Dream Away", in the closing credits.
 Time Bandits became one of HandMade's most successful and acclaimed efforts; with a budget of $5 million, it earned $35 million in the US within ten weeks of its release.

 Harrison served as executive producer for 23 films with HandMade, including the Oscar-nominated Mona Lisa, Shanghai Surprise and Withnail and I. He made several cameo appearances in these films, including a role as a nightclub singer in Shanghai Surprise, for which he recorded five new songs.
 According to Ian Inglis, Harrison's "executive role in HandMade Films helped to sustain British cinema at a time of crisis, producing some of the country's most memorable movies of the 1980s."
-In 1987, HandMade Films made a four-film pact with independent motion picture distributor Island Pictures to distribute four films for limited theatrical release from 1987 to mid-1988, which are The Lonely Passion of Judith Hearne, Track 29, The Raggedy Rawney and Bellman and True.
+In 1987, HandMade Films made an agreement with independent motion picture distributor Island Pictures to distribute four films for limited theatrical release from 1987 to mid-1988: The Lonely Passion of Judith Hearne, Track 29, The Raggedy Rawney and Bellman and True.